 When a fire warning is issued it is important to protect your property against attack.
 Remove all rubbish and consider cutting back vegetation that presents a fire hazard.
 Make sure that your family has an effective escape plan for a worst case scenario.

-If you need a pre-purchase building inspection or construction stage inspections contact Houspect.
-We provide professional building inspections for homeowners in Australia.
-Call today to find out how we can help you make the purchase or sale or the building of your new home a much smoother process.
+Call today to find out how we help make the purchase, sale or the building of your new home a considerably smoother process.